-The LZR Racer Pro also features a 3-piece pattern design built for increased comfort and range of motion.
+The LZR Racer Pro features a 3-piece pattern design built for increased comfort and range of motion.
 It contains some good muscle compression and water repellency while presenting a hydrodynamic and lightweight design.

-Here are some features of the Speedo LZR Racer Pro tech suit-
+Features and benefits of the Speedo LZR Racer Pro tech suit-

 - The compressive and hydrodynamic design allows for effortless speed while swimming.

 - 4-way flat seams maximize comfort and range of motion in the water, making the suit ideal for all swimming events.